We will discuss food safety, animal well-being, and character development in youth.

 Lunch is noon to 1:00pm

 Our intentions: Showmanship is a competition.
 Children in particular, can be easily distracted by parents, trying to coach their children over the rail, on the sidelines.
 When parents coach from the sidelines, their child is focused on them.
 If a parent remarks, or reaches over the rail, it is a distraction for their child and all the other children in the arena.
 Other parents will also have a reaction.
-At the camps, we avoid this situation by asking parents to be otherwise occupied when the children are in the arena practicing, until the final showmanship.
-We ask parents to not set in the bleachers or stand at the railing.
-We do not deprive the parents from watching from afar.
-This is an opportunity for your child to grow.
-We hope all will respect what the intentions are of the camps, which is for your children to connect with the instructor and learn from them, with no distractions.
+At the camps, we avoid this situation by asking parents to be otherwise occupied when the children are in the arena practicing.
 Our committees work hard to provide a wonderful and memorable experience for your children, creating a environment that is inviting and will give them lasting connections with their peers.
 Opportunities for parents to work along side their children are during the hands on grooming/fitting segment, and selection, where the parents learn about selection with the children.
-Please check the Midwest Buck Sale website for the scheduled opportunities, such as the A.I.
-Clinic, FAMACHA, Speakers on Nutrition, and much more. (schedule will be updated through the end of January).
+Please check the website for more updates.

 We ask parents to attend other workshops and speakers during the practice sessions so the kids are focused on the instructors when they are in the arena.

 Goats for Camp: Two head.
-Market Camp: Pick one example: Two Wethers, or Two Does, or One Wether and One Doe, all should have their milk teeth or be under 125 pounds.
-No adult stock.
+Market Camp: Pick one example: Two Wethers, or Two Does, or One Wether and One Doe, please be sure the animal is in proportion to the child.
+They are a prop.

 Dairy Camp: Pick one example: Children should bring what they have.
 Please try to have the goat in proportion to the child (small child=smaller goat, Taller, larger child=larger goat).